Key Takeaways

 Implement the template across five operational steps:

-1. Print or email the template to patients at discharge.
-Provide a physical copy before patients leave the recovery room and send a digital copy via secure patient adherence to post-operative protocols channels (patient portal, encrypted email).
-Confirm the patient has read the instructions and understands the key action items (compression garment wear schedule, drain care if applicable, activity restrictions, follow-up appointment date).
+- Print or email the template to patients at discharge.
+Provide a physical copy before patients leave the recovery room and send a digital copy through secure channels that support patient adherence (patient portal, encrypted email).
+Confirm the patient has read the instructions and understands the key action items: compression garment schedule, drain care if applicable, activity restrictions, and the follow-up appointment date.

-3. Document lymphatic drainage start date and frequency.
-State the exact post-operative day when manual lymphatic drainage (MLD) should begin-this varies by surgeon technique and patient factors.
+- Document lymphatic drainage start date and frequency.
+State the exact post-operative day when manual lymphatic drainage (MLD) should begin.
+This varies by surgeon technique and patient factors.
 Provide the therapist’s contact details and booking frequency (e.g. “Mondays and Thursdays, starting day 5 post-op”).

 Improved patient compliance: Detailed week-by-week milestones and specific timelines (e.g. “wear compression garments 24 hours/day weeks 1-8, then daytime only”) support adherence better than verbal-only instructions.
 Patients can reference the document at home when questions arise.

-Reduced complication rates: Clear wound care, activity restriction, and warning-sign guidance help patients recognise infection, excessive bleeding, or lymphatic complications early and contact the clinic promptly.
+Reduced complication rates: Clear wound care, activity restriction, and warning-sign guidance help patients recognize infection, excessive bleeding, or lymphatic complications early and contact the clinic promptly.

 Documentation and regulatory compliance: Written aftercare instructions meet CQC audit requirements (England), GMC professional standards (UK), and GDPR patient record-keeping obligations.
-Digital aftercare via a digital aftercare instruction forms system creates timestamped records of instruction delivery.
+Delivering aftercare through digital intake and consent forms creates timestamped records of when instructions were sent and read.

-Faster return-to-function: Structured activity progression and physiotherapy timing optimise lymphatic recovery and reduce prolonged oedema, enabling earlier work and activity resumption within safe limits.
+Faster return-to-function: Structured activity progression and physical therapy timing optimize lymphatic recovery and reduce prolonged edema, enabling an earlier return to work and activity within safe limits.

-The first 72 hours are critical.
-Expect swelling and bruising in treated areas — this is a normal healing response.
+The first 72 hours are the most demanding part of lipedema surgery recovery.
+Expect swelling and bruising in treated areas, which is a normal healing response.
+The same protocols apply whether the procedure treated the legs, arms, or torso.
 Surgical drains (if placed) will be active for 24-36 hours and require frequent dressing changes.
 Take prescribed pain medications as directed to maintain comfort and mobility.

 Wear compression garments immediately post-surgery, 24 hours daily for the first 6-8 weeks (removing only to bathe), then transition to daytime-only wear.
 Begin gentle walking on day 1-2 to promote circulation.
 If garments cause discomfort or skin irritation, contact the clinic — proper fit is essential.
-Manual lymphatic drainage should begin within the first week as directed by your surgeon; your physiotherapist will schedule sessions at appropriate intervals.
+Manual lymphatic drainage should begin within the first week, as directed by your surgeon.
+Your physical therapist will then schedule sessions at appropriate intervals.

 Rest for the first 48 hours — avoid lifting, bending, or strenuous activity.
 From week 1, gentle walking is encouraged to promote circulation.
 By weeks 3-4, gradually return to normal daily activities if pain permits; avoid heavy lifting (over 10 pounds) until week 8.
 Smoking and nicotine must be strictly avoided throughout recovery, as they impair wound healing and increase infection risk.